XinFinOrg/Open-Hackathon/Hackference-2018/XinFin.md

 Expand your payment options for your users by accepting not just ETH, but ERC20 tokens too.
 Empower your users with the freedom of choice in pay in their favourite tokens.
 [Peepeth](https://peepeth.com/a/crowdfunding) and [Etheremon](https://hackernoon.com/etheremon-integrates-with-kybers-on-chain-liquidity-protocol-a-new-payment-solution-for-ccbb36dfd595) are but some examples.

 ### On-chain Fund Rebalancing
 Achieve seamless liquidation of assets for immediate rebalancing of portfolios in a single transaction.
-Take a look at [b0x] (https://b0x.network/) and [Betoken] for a glimpse of what is possible!
+Take a look at [b0x](https://b0x.network/) for a glimpse of what is possible!

 ### Arbitrage Programs
 Take advantage of market inefficiencies, since prices are not always the same across different price discovery venues, especially between off-chain and on-chain prices.
 Help improve price equilibrium across the market whilst profiting from it!